griverchen/parabrain/readme.txt

-parabrain is an AI tool, mainly on nlp.
+parabrain is an AI tool, mainly for nlp.